CONSULTATION

 St William is a responsible developer and strongly committed to creating sustainable places to live, work and enjoy.
 We seek to maximise the benefits our activities will bring to create a positive impact for surrounding communities.

 Our approach to meeting sustainability standards on site will be exemplary.
-St William is part of the Berkeley Group, which is proud to have been named Sustainable Housebuilder of the Year at the Housebuilder Awards for the last two years, and is among the first businesses globally to adopt Science-Based Targets to align with the international effort to limit global warming to 1.5 C above pre-industrial levels.
+St William is part of the Berkeley Group, and is among the first businesses globally to adopt Science-Based Targets to align with the international effort to limit global warming to 1.5 C above pre-industrial levels.

 We will work hard to ensure that our proposals positively impact the biodiversity of the site and its surroundings, maximising the development’s biodiversity net gain and urban greening factor.